or see below to see best scope for 30-06

 In addition, the 30-06 is affordable to shoot which makes it a popular choice for hunters and sporting professionals alike.

-What You Should Expect in a 30 06 Rifle Scope
+What You Should Expect in a 30 06 Scope

 You've all heard the old rule of thumb that says that you should buy a scope that costs at least as much as your rifle cost you.

-In fact, I tend to agree with this statement when it comes to choosing a scope for your 30-06.
+In fact, I tend to agree with this statement when it comes to choosing the best scope for 3006.

 But if you are serious about hunting or shooting, which I am sure that you are for reading this article and for owning a 30-06, then you should probably spend anywhere from $150-$500 on a rifle scope.